Mr. Lee (music producer)

-Leroy Williams, professionally known by his stage name Mr. Lee, is an American record producer and entrepreneur from Houston, Texas.
+Leroy Williams Jr., professionally known by his stage name Mr. Lee, is an American record producer and entrepreneur from Houston, Texas.
 He has produced several albums, which achieved platinum and gold status, such as Scarface's My Homies, 2Pac's Still I Rise, Paul Wall's The Peoples Champ.
 He was one of the in-house producers of Rap-A-Lot Records, and a founder and CEO of Noddfactor Entertainment.